-Command Mode Access Method Prompt Exit or Access Previous

-Mode

-This is the first level of access.

-User Mode Perform basic tasks and list GS-4210-24P2S> Enter exit command

-system information.

-Privileged Mode From the User Mode, enter the GS-4210-24P2S # To exit to the User Mode, enter
+Command Mode Access Method Prompt Exit or Access Previous Mode User Mode This is the first level of access.
+Perform basic tasks and list system information.
+GS-4210-24UP4C > Enter exit command Privileged Mode From the User Mode, enter the enable command.
+GS-4210-24UP4C# To exit to the User Mode, enter exit .
+Global Config Mode From the Privileged Mode, enter the configuration command.
+GS-4210-24UP4C (Config)# To exit to the Privileged Mode, enter the exit command.

-enable command.
-GG-4210-24F25 # exit .

-Global Config Mode From the Privileged Mode, GS-4210-24P2S To exit to the Privileged Mode,

-enter the configuration ,

-command.
-(Config)# enter the exit command.

-Table 6-1: CLI Command Modes
+Table 6-1 CLI Command Modes